-The Working Party would like to hear from as many people and organisations as possible who have an interest in cosmetic procedures, and are currently asking for submissions of views and evidence in two different formats, which are outlined below.
-Anyone who wishes to contribute should feel free to do so either through the online survey, the call for evidence, or both.
+The Working Party would like to hear from as many people and organisations as possible who have an interest in cosmetic procedures, and recently asked for submissions of views and evidence in two different formats, which are outlined below.

-This is a short survey which seeks to gather personal views on issues around cosmetic procedures.
-It is made up of 15 questions, and should take around ten minutes to complete.
+This short survey sought to gather personal views on issues around cosmetic procedures.
+The survey is now closed.

 Call for evidence

 The call for evidence sought to gather more substantial comments on a range of questions that the Working Party is interested in.
 You can access each of the different sections of this call for evidence online via the links below, or download the full call for evidence as a Word document.

 - The supply and regulation of cosmetic procedures

 The call for evidence closed on 18 March 2016.